Chicago Weather: Storms move through Chicago area

 Thunderstorms on the East Coast are causing departure delays averaging about four hours for flights to O'Hare from New York, New Jersey and Washington, according to the FAA.

-As of 3 p.m., 289 flights had been canceled at O'Hare, according to the Chicago Department of Aviation.
-Arrival delay times were averaging 64 minutes, while departures were delayed by an average of 18 minutes.

-There were also 29 flights canceled at Midway International Airport, where delays in both directions were averaging less than 15 minutes.
+As of 10 p.m., 732 flights had been canceled at O'Hare, according to the Chicago Department of Aviation.
+There were also 81 flights canceled at Midway International Airport.

-"Due to storms in the East, there are delays for flights arriving to O'Hare from the East Coast (JFK, La Guardia, Newark, Philadelphia, Baltimore.
+Earlier Tuesday, the FAA said: "Due to storms in the East, there are delays for flights arriving to O'Hare from the East Coast (JFK, La Guardia, Newark, Philadelphia, Baltimore.
 Wash Reagan and Wash Dulles).
-And there are delays for flights departing O'Hare for New York JFK Airport," the FAA said.
+And there are delays for flights departing O'Hare for New York JFK Airport."

 Rockford men rescue elderly man trapped in flooded car